EzioArchiveLand/Blargboard-1.2.4-MRS/README.md

  * more Acmlmboard feel
  * typical messageboard features

-## New Features in Blargboard 1.2.3 MRS
+## New Features in Blargboard 1.2.4 MRS

- * Fixed syndromes
- * Fixed spelling in newreply.php and newthread.php
+ * Fixed rankset images not animating
- * 4 new instamemes (wrote the new code and found maorninja did it first. sorry man)
- * added a button for instameme on the reply box
- * fixed up reregs.php
- * fixed user nuke link in profile.php

 -------------------------------------------------------------------------------